-It took us two years to come up with the list we believe is spot on!
+It took us some time to come up with the list we believe is spot on!

 First – we listened.
 We talk to over 12.000 guests each year, and this is what they want: as many islands and natural sites as possible in three days with no overlapping locations and some time to relax.
 You’re not the easiest crowd to please, but we get you!

 There is so much to see in the Spllit city: Diocletian’s Palace, vibrant cafes, restaurants, Marjan Hill…On top of this, some of the most popular islands and natural landmarks are so close to Split – you can see FIVE islands on one tour in one day!
 No wonder there are so many day tours on offer.
 It gets overwhelming even for us locals.
 How do you choose which tours to go to and which places to visit?